-FPy equals the Franchise Payments as calculated by the Bidder's Financial Model and output in the Financial Templates sheet 'Funding' row 21 for each year "y" of the Core Franchise Term and the Extension Period, and which are expressed in nominal terms.
+- BFPy equals the Department's Baseline Franchise Payments provided to the Bidders, stated in the Financial Templates sheet 'Funding' row 20 for each year "y" of the Franchise Term, including the Extension Period. - FPy equals the Franchise Payments as calculated by the Bidder's Financial Model and output in the Financial Templates sheet 'Funding' row 21 for each year "y" of the Franchise Term, including the Extension Period, and which are expressed in nominal terms.
 For the avoidance of doubt, these Franchise Payments are without any regard for payments by way of profit share payments due to the Department pursuant to paragraph 3 of Schedule 8.1 of the Franchise Agreement.